larry156/CS1XA3/Project01/README.md

 **Reference**:

 1. String manupulation from https://linuxhint.com/bash_string_manipulation/
-2. Case-insensitive sed matching from https://www.cyberciti.biz/faq/unixlinux-sed-case-insensitive-search-replace-matching/
+2. Use of xargs to remove whitespace taken from https://stackoverflow.com/a/12973694